DockStudios/jmon/README.md

 Create new python module in `jmon/plugins/callable`, with a class inherting from `CallablePlugin`, implementing the following:
  * `PLUGIN_NAME` - override property with the name of the plugin that will be called by the check step.
  * `handle_call` - implement method, with kwargs that are expected to be passed by the check step.

+Plugins can set "run variables" during execution.
+These run variables can be injected into most check step.

 Objects for accessing run information, check methods and logging methods are available within the plugin class instance.